spray/spray/README.markdown

       }
     }

 This is a bit more verbose in its definition and the resulting JSON but transports the field semantics over to the JSON side.
 Note that this is the approach _spray-json_ uses for case classes.

 ### Credits

-Most of type-class (de)serialization code is nothing but a polished copy of what **Debasish Ghosh** made available with his [SJSON library][].
+Most of type-class (de)serialization code is nothing but a polished copy of what **Debasish Ghosh** made available with his [SJSON][] library.
 These code parts therefore bear his copyright.
 Additionally the JSON AST model is heavily inspired by the one from [Databinder-Dispatch][] by **Nathan Hamblen**.